gopasspw/gopass/docs/features.md

 Some sites will not directly show you the URL contained in the QR code.
 If this is the case, you can use something like [zbar](http://zbar.sourceforge.net/) to extract the URL.

 Both TOTP and HOTP are supported.
+However, to generate HOTP tokens, the counter in the stored URL must be manually incremented (e.g. via `gopass edit myhotpsecret`).

 ### Listing existing secrets